-CommonBond boasts some of the most flexible term options in the industry; when you refinance your loan with CommonBond, you can choose from a wide variety of terms: 5, 7, 10, 15, or 20 years.
+CommonBond boasts some of the most flexible term options in the industry; when borrowers refinance their loan with CommonBond, they can choose from a variety of terms: 5, 7, 10, 15, or 20 years.

-Like many student consolidation and refinancing companies, CommonBond has an employment protection clause (known as forbearance).
-Not only will the company pause your payments if you lose your job, its employment specialists will actually help you find a new job.
+Like many student consolidation and refinancing companies, CommonBond has an employment protection clause (known as forbearance period).
+Not only will the company pause any payments if a borrower loses their job, but its employment specialists will also help them find a new job.

-To start refinancing your student loans, you must be a graduate.
-This seems to be standard in the student debt industry, but there still are companies you can consolidate or refinance through if you did not graduate.
+To start refinancing student loans, borrowers must be a graduate.
+This seems to be standard in the student debt industry, but some companies can still consolidate or refinance a loan if borrowers did not graduate.